MaxsonCoelho/Biblioteca-FullStack-React-com-Node/README.md

 # biblioteca

- Backend (Node.js) and frontend (React.js).
-Creation of a Library where authors and their books will be registered.
+Back-end (Node.js) with (Mongodb) and front-end (React.js).
+Creation of a Library where the authors and their books will be registered.

- Project FullStack
+ FullStack Project

-Backend
+Back-end
-Registration of Authors and books.
+Registration of authors and books.
-Deletion.
+Elimination.
 Exclusion.
-Search.
-Documentation in insomnia rest api test
+To search for.
+Resting API test documentation for insomnia
-In api with Node and Express
+In the API with Node and Express

-Frontend Web
+Web Frontend
-Screens of Authors, books and home with header and footer.
+Screens of authors, books and home with header and footer.
-Custom slide show.
+Personalized slide show.
-Registration of Authors and books.
+Registration of authors and books.
-Deletion.
+Elimination.
 Exclusion.
-Search.
+To search for.

-start projects with, npm install, both on the backend and on the frontend.
+Start projects with npm install, both on the backend and on the frontend.
+Install the Mongodb database.

-NOTE: I couldn't get more time to upload images on the backend, i also didn’t get more time to dockerize the project.
+NOTE: I was no longer able to upload images to the backend, I also don't have any more time to fit the project.